 – Yes, we haven’t quite progressed that far yet, says Lennart, laughing.

 – That’s a rather interesting thought.
-On the other hand, we have to be honest; patriarchy is a product of the agrarian society, stemming from a time when families had many children.
+On the other hand, we need to be honest; patriarchy is a product of the agrarian society, stemming from a time when families had many children.
 Perhaps we Sámi were the last to live that way.

 – Indeed, that is probably the case, but I really just said it as a passing remark.
-No harm intended, I say, trying to let it pass.
+No harm intended I say, trying to let it pass.

 – I know, but an entire life of ‘passing remarks’ might make some of us a bit sensitive, counters Lennart.

 I understand him.
 At his home in Gällivare, we sit in silence.
 We have to be careful with our words.